trebeljahr/trebeljahr.com/_pages/needlestack.md

 ## Videos
 ### Top 15
 1. [Which Way Is Down?](https://www.youtube.com/watch?v=Xc4xYacTu-E&t=247s) This is hands down the best explanation of General Relativity out there.
 It's Michael from Vsauce at his absolute best...
 Or is it?
-1. [The Rules for Rulers](https://www.youtube.com/watch?v=rStL7niR7gs&t=3s) captures how our world works, and why rulers act the way they do, and why they *have* to.
+1. [The Rules for Rulers](https://www.youtube.com/watch?v=rStL7niR7gs&t=3s) captures how our world works, why rulers act the way they do, and why they *have* to.
 1. [Our Narrow Slice](https://www.youtube.com/watch?v=yNLdblFQqsw) - Shivers run down my spine at the end, when I see, how little I am.
 A Pale Blue Dot experience in video form.
-1. [Timelapse of the Future](https://www.youtube.com/watch?v=uD4izuDMUQA) - Just beautifully made, a little long at times, but the animations and just the vastness of the future ahead is mindboggling.
+1. [Timelapse of the Future](https://www.youtube.com/watch?v=uD4izuDMUQA) - Just beautifully made, a little long at times, but the animations and just the vastness of the future ahead are mindboggling.
 1. [Do Chairs exist?](https://www.youtube.com/watch?v=fXW-QjBsruE&t=208s) This is *mindbending*.
 I think I'll rewatch this video over and over again, and will still learn new things about philosophy every time I do.
 1. [Fractals are typically not self-similar](https://www.youtube.com/watch?v=gB9n2gHsHN4) This is the best introduction to Fractal Geometry out there.
 1. [AlphaGo - The Movie](https://www.youtube.com/watch?v=WXuK6gekU1Y) is not just a great documentary of an exceptional project.
 It's a piece of art.
 How the documentary portrays the human side.
 How Lee Sedol is losing in a competition against the AI.
 It's about how humanity will forever be worse than the machines in Go.
 And it's scary to realize that this will be our fate in everything we do eventually.
 1. [Buddhism is Kinda Out There, Man.](https://www.youtube.com/watch?v=i2wLyhgeYsw) Exurbia... the existential dread turtle as somebody called him in the comments, at his best.
 And I like his dark humor.
 1. [Cicada3301 - An Internet Mystery.](https://www.youtube.com/watch?v=I2O7blSSzpI) This is probably the greatest internet mystery hunt out there, documented, and the music is haunting, whenever I watch it my hairs stand on end.
 1. [Prof. Eric Laithwaite: Magnetic River 1975](https://www.youtube.com/watch?v=OI_HFnNTfyU) - Old, but soo good.
 I think this is the best introduction to electromagnetism out there.
-The demo's are simply amazing.
+The demos are simply amazing.
 1. [Handheld TESLA COIL GUN](https://www.youtube.com/watch?v=_fTC_Ud_k3U&t=593s) Tesla Coils are awesome, Smarter Every Day is Awesome and this video is perfection.
 1. [The Art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U&t=4s) This Talk is just insanely good.
 It shows why programming is beautiful and the insane creativity people show when creating interesting things with technology.
 1. [How The Economic Machine Works](https://www.youtube.com/watch?v=PHe0bXAIuk0&t=1s) Hands Down the best explanation of how the economic world runs.
 1. [Veritasium's Life Story](https://www.youtube.com/watch?v=S1tFT4smd6E) - This video is so honest, so beautiful.
 Veritasium just talking about how he became who he is now, his failures, and the lessons he learned about life along the way.
-1. [The Neuroscience of Addiction](https://www.youtube.com/watch?v=aOSD9rTVuWc&t=19s) My most favorite lecture from the Royal Institution.
+1. [The Neuroscience of [Addiction](https://www.youtube.com/watch?v=aOSD9rTVuWc&t=19s) My favorite lecture from the Royal Institution.

 <details>